rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ##  Database Service Firewall

-Database Service Firewall is a feature of Oracle Access Control List (ACL) since 12.2.
+Database Service Firewall is a feature of Oracle Access Control List (ACL) since database version 12.2.

 Service-Level ACLs allow you to control access to specific services, including those associated with individual pluggable databases (PDBs).
 This functionality is part of the Database Service Firewall, which isn't specifically a multitenant feature, but is useful for controlling access to PDBs.